 The immediate purpose of the event is to help you create new projects that you can start implementing the morning after the event.
 To that end, participants will come up with new project ideas and test them immediately, forge new collaborations and explore new technologies.

-As ageing electricity, gas, water, telecommunications and transport networks are modernized, there is tremendous opportunity to coordinate such works better, to improve efficiency, enable easier works in the future and most importantly, to work towards a shared long-term vision.
+Urban centers will continue to face major new infrastructure works as ageing electricity, gas, water, telecommunications and transport networks are modernized.
+There is tremendous opportunity to coordinate such investment (and the works themselves) better, to improve efficiency, prevent disruption, enable easier works in the future and most importantly, work towards a shared long-term vision.

-While Local Energy Communities are growing in popularity (especially wind power), there is also potential to include solar energy, heat networks, (waste) water and even hydrogen in the system despite technical and regulatory obstacles.
+Local energy communities are increasingly recognised as a key potential enabler of the transition to renewables.
+While such communities are growing in popularity (especially wind power), there is also potential to include solar energy, heat networks, (waste) water and even hydrogen in the system.
+Technical and regulatory obstacles remain however and most utility players are still struggling to define their role in this new ecosystem.

 First, it’s a cross-industry event.
 It will bring together a widely diverse audience, 100-120 people – including city authorities, regulators, lawyers, software developers, university researchers, and specialists in technologies from AI and data science to drones, robotics, and IoT.
 People from every corner of the Utilities sector (and of Belgium and Europe) who daily face (and solve) similar problems in completely different ways – so there’s a lot to learn.